jongiddy/jute/README.md

 Interface `BufferedWritable` requires both `write` and `flush` attributes to be provided.

-Objects providing the same syntax, but different semantics can be represented by empty interfaces, adding no attributes, but more specific semantics.
+Objects can provide the same syntactical interface, but different semantics.
+These differences can be represented by interface hierarchies with no additional syntax:

 ```python
 class LineBufferedWritable(BufferedWritable):